 This story’s just getting started…

-On January 15, 1997, Dr. D. Tholen showed photo was fraudulent.
-Dr. Tholen’s site shows his own original, unaltered photo, taken by him at the Mauna Kea Observatory; he noted the photo is too high resolution to have been taken by an amateur astronomer, as Courtney had claimed.1,2,3,4
+On January 15, 1997, Dr. D. Tholen showed the photo to be fraudulent.
+Dr. Tholen’s site shows his own original, unaltered photo, taken by him at the Mauna Kea Observatory; he noted the photo is too high resolution to have been taken by an amateur astronomer, as Courtney had claimed.
+11997 announcement by Whitley Strieber, 2Fraudulent use of an IfA/UH picture, 3The Saga of Comet Hale-Bopp and its Fugacious Companion, Part 2, 4Hale-Bopp Comet Madness, by Alan Hale

-Prudence Calabrese was implicated: “They supposedly received it through Ms. Prudence Calabrese and Dr. Courtney Brown from a “mysterious astrophysicist” who “preferred to remain anonymous.”5
+Prudence Calabrese was implicated: “They supposedly received it through Ms. Prudence Calabrese and Dr. Courtney Brown from a “mysterious astrophysicist” who “preferred to remain anonymous.”
+5Fraudulent use of an IfA/UH picture

 Prudence subsequently apologized, not just for her involvement in Hale-Bopp, but for any and all involvement in Farsight at all: